-TRANSFERABLE TO CSU AND UC C-ID: ACCT 110 (ACCT1 AND ACCT 1A) 72 LECTURE HOURS why it is important and how it is used by investors, creditors, and others to make decisions.
+TRANSFERABLE TO CSU AND UC C-ID: ACCT 110 (ACCT1 AND ACCT 1A) 72 LECTURE HOURS

+This is the study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and others to make decisions.
 The course covers the accounting information system, including recording and reporting of business transactions with a focus on the accounting cycle, the application of generally accepted accounting principles, the financial statements, and statement analysis.
 Includes issues relating to asset, liability, and equity valuation, revenue and expense recognition, cash flow, internal controls, and ethics.
 (L,M,C)